Greetings once again from all of us at St. Anthony’s! First of all, I want to send my most heartfelt...Read More

 The St. Anthony’s Catholic Parish and School is built upon the philosophy that the Catholic Faith and a receiving a good education is key for Native American youth to help break the cycle of unemployment and poverty.

 Founded in 1629, the “Old Mission” was dedicated to Our Lady of Guadalupe.
 Established at Halona in the center of what is now the Zuni Pueblo, St. Anthony’s Catholic Mission provides quality Catholic teaching and education to the people of the Zuni Pueblo.

-ST. ANTHONY’S INDIAN SCHOOL, has been serving the Zuni community for eighty-seven years.
-The Sisters of Saint Francis of Perpetual Adoration started to run and operate the school on September 3, 1923 with 43 students.
+ST. ANTHONY’S INDIAN SCHOOL has been serving the Zuni community for nearly 100 years.
+The Sisters of Saint Francis of Perpetual Adoration started to run and operate the school with 43 students on September 3, 1923.

 The ST. ANTHONY’S INDIAN SCHOOL is open to students of all religious persuasions offering a high quality education with a strong Catholic ethos.
 St. Anthony aims to successfully equip its alumni with the academic, moral and cultural ethos necessary for the 21st century.

 The Roman Catholic Diocese of Gallup is a multicultural, expansive diocese, comprising 55,000 square miles in Northeastern Arizona and Northwestern New Mexico.
 There are 53 parishes, 13 schools, and 5 social centers within the diocesan boundaries—all serving approximately 58,000 Catholics among a total population of 490,000.